TonyMakis/cs-academia/cs211/Projects/Project1/README.md

 >**Note that the code inside of your program will still read from standard input**.
 Redirection is information given to the Operating System at the command prompt.
 The Operating Systemthen “redirects” a standard input read operation away from the keyboard and to the specified file while the program is running.

+## Project Structure

+This is to be developed in one stage, procedurally.
+There are 2 files being provided to us:

+- proj1data1.txt => first sample file of numbers to try with the program
+- proj1data2.txt => second sample file of numbers to try with the program

 ## Restrictions for this Project

 Must use dynamic allocation to store input => do not assume size via hardcoding integer sizes.